LakeYS/Blockland-CityRPG-Plus/README.md

 For bugs, feature requests, and feedback, [contact me on Discord](https://discord.gg/s3vCQba) or e-mail contact@lakeys.net.

 # Testing
-This add-on has been tested with the following variants of CityRPG:
+CityRPG Plus is designed to be comatible with most standard variants of CityRPG.
+It has been tested with the following variants:

 File Name               | Compatibility | CRC              | Latest v.
 Tested | Commit Tested | Other Notes
 ----------------------- | ------------- | ---------------- | ---------------- | ------------- | ----------------------- |